cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Hybrid KEM constructions aim to provide security by combining two or more schemes so that security is preserved if all but one schemes are replaced by an arbitrarily bad scheme.
-Informally, these hybrid KEMs are secure if the `KDF` is secure, and either the traditional component is secure, or the post-quantum KEM is secure: this is the 'hybrid' property.
+Informally, these hybrid KEMs are secure if the `KDF` is secure, and either the traditional component is secure or the post-quantum KEM is secure: this is the 'hybrid' property.
 Next we describe this document's specific security goals for hybrid KEMs.